Two-factor authentication: What you need to know

 What is two-factor authentication?

-To put it in simple terms, 2FA means that you need to present two different things from two different sources that prove who you are.
+To put it in simple terms, two-factor authenticat (2FA) means that you need to present two different things from two different sources that prove who you are.
 Generally, there are three different types of ID that can be used for 2FA purposes when it comes to online accounts:

 - A thing that only you should know.
 Things like a password, a PIN, an account number, your street address or even the last four digits of your Social Security number fit the bill here.

 - A thing that you can hold in your hands.
-This means your phone, an authenticator fob like this one or a USB security key.
+This means your phone, an authenticator fob, or a USB security key.

 - A thing that is part of you like your fingerprint, retina pattern or voice pattern.